Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 }
 ```

+Be sure to run your DbMigrator project to update your database with the new client defined above.
+Else our Flutter app will not be able to authenticate and use the API endpoints.

 ### Setup Flutter App

 We need to add the "flutter_appauth" package from this repository https://github.com/MaikuB/flutter_appauth in the dependencies section in the pubspec file, as shown below: